gvwilson/sensibleadventures/short-stories/litany.md

 "I want to try a couple more fixes to the congestion algorithm.
-The simulations are still saying traffic could get blocked up unless there's at least a few dozen satellites in the network, and with the budget cuts…"
+The simulations are still saying traffic could get blocked up unless there's at least a few dozen satellites in the network, and with the budget cuts..."

 "Sure.
 I'm supposed to get home soon anyway,"